-In earlier releases of MS-DOS instead of using ren or rename you need to use the move command to rename your MS-DOS directories or files.
+In earlier releases of MS-DOS, instead of using ren or rename, you need to use the move command to rename directories or files.

-The ren and rename commands are internal commands that are available in the below Microsoft operating systems.
+Ren and rename are internal commands that are available in the following Microsoft operating systems.

 Renames a file/directory or files/directories.

-Note that you cannot specify a new drive or path for your destination.
+You cannot specify a new drive or path for the destination of a renamed file.

 rename *.txt *.bak

-Rename all text files to files with .bak extension.
+Rename all text files with the ".txt" file extension to files with ".bak" extension.

 rename * 1_*